-The instructions referring to entry under the Smoot enlarged homestead The instructions referring to entry under the Smoot enlarged homestead bill, which have been expected for some time, have arrived at the local office from the department of the in-terior, Washington.
-The act provides for homsteading 320 acres of non-min-eral, non-timbered and non-irrigable public lands in what is known as the area instructions covering this state are as follows: The sixth section of the act under consideration provides that not exceed-ing 2,000,000 acres of land in the State of Utah, which do not have upon them sufficient water suitable for domestic purposes as will render continuous res-idence upon such lands possible, may be designated by the secretary of the provisions of this act; with the excep-tion, however, that entrymen of such lands will not be required to prove continuous residence thereon.
-The act provides in such cases that all entry-men must reside within such distance of the land entered as will enable them successfully to farm the same as re-quired by the act; and no attempt will be allowed to reside as it is believed that a proper determination of that ques-tion will depend upon the circum-stances of each case.
-Maplications to enter under this sec-tion of the act will not be received until lists designating or classifying the lands subject to entry thereunder have been filed and noted in the local land offices.
-Such lists will be from time to-time furnished the registers and receivers, who will immediately upon their receipt note upon the tract books opposite the tract so listed the words "Designated, section 6, act Feb-ruary, 19, 1909."
+The instructions referring to entry under the Smoot enlarged homestead under the Smoot enlarged homestead bill, which have been expected for some time, have arrived at the local office from the department of the in-terior, Washington.
+The act provides for homsteading 220 acres of non-min-eral, non-timbered and non-irrigable public lands in what is known as the arid regions of the west.
+The instructions covering this state are as follows: The sixth section of the act under consideration provides that not exceed.

+are as follows: The sixth section of the act under consideration provides that not exceed-ing 2,000,000 acres of land in the State of Utah, which do not have upon them sufficient water suitable for domestic purposes as will render continuous res-idence upon such lands possible, may be designated by the secretary of the interior as subject to entry under the provisions of this act: with the excep-tion, however, that entrymen of such lands will not be required to prove continuous residence thereon.
+The act provides in such cases that all entry-men must reside within such distance of the land entered as will enable them successfully to farm the same as re-quired by the act; and no attempt will be made at this time to determine how far from the land as entryman will be allowed to reside as it is believed that a proper determination of that ques-tion will depend upon the clrcum-stances of each case.
+Applications to enter under this sec-tion of the act will not be received until lists designating or classifying the lands subject to entry thereunder have been filed and noted in the local land offices.
+Such lists will be from time to time furnished the registers and receivers, who will immediately upon their receipt note upon the tract books opposite the tract so listed the words "Designated, section 6, act Feb-ruary, 19, 1900."
 Applications under this section must be submitted upon Form 4-003.

-Self-Proof Dispels Doubt POSTUM Has pleased and benefited millions.
-A 10 days' trial will prove that it will do the same for you.
-"There's a Reason" permanency.
+POSTUM

+"There's a Reason"

+Self-Proof

+for you.